 The image of a house on the countryside just as realistic as I can believe in it, a picturesque village in France during a tourist trip or the opportunity to see a living mammoth wandering in the zoo’s enclosure.
-I have ducked for knowledge, conscience and critical scrutiny, and often based on my own interests, affirmed beautiful ideas, dreams and fictions.
+I have ducked knowledge, conscience and critical scrutiny and often based on own experiences and interests, affirmed beautiful ideas, dreams and fictions.
 But if you look closer, the image literally crack, shrink, skew, dislocate or even explode.

-In the crafting of my works I have challenged norms about what is considered aesthetically beautiful and skilled in making in favor of expressiveness, individuality, physicality, unlearning, unbalance, improvisation, dissonance, distortion, atonality and more.
+This seductive (but honest) representation of beauty that I strive for is complicated.
+To value in terms of beautiful and ugly, creates norms and how does this evaluation affect our daily lives?
+In the crafting of my works I have challenged norms about what is considered aesthetically beautiful and skilled in favor of expressiveness, individuality, physicality, unlearning, unbalance, improvisation, dissonance, distortion, atonality and more.
 Concepts where some are borrowed from music as music has always been the art form that can most easily put me in a state of inspiration, flow and self-confidence.
-With music as an example, I also want to challenge the textual language as the main source of knowledge, as there is so much in life that cannot easily be described in text or that is open to subjective interpretations.
-These traits can be seen in a lot of my works but are most visible early in my artistic career when most of my works were non-figurative, and named “Untitled”.